tianhuizhou/what-to-do/README.md

 # WhatToDo

 ## Project info
-A light-weight SaaS based Task management system and written in TypeScript, Vue3.
+A light-weight SaaS based Project management system that supports that support team to manage project, workflow, or task tracking with real time communication and content control.

-A personal project for practicing.
+Backend API: <a> https://github.com/tianhuizhou/what-to-do-API </a>

 ## Project setup
 ```